Just Tattoo of Us: Series 5 (2019–2020)

 Series five began on 18 November 2019, Charlotte Crosby returns to present the show alongside special guest presenters again, returning guest presenters from the fourth series are Josh Ritchie, Chloe Ferry, Lateysha Grace and Joey Essex.
 Charlotte Dawson and Olivia Attwood will join the cast as new guest presenters.
 The fifth series saw the biggest change in the tattoo artist line-up with Cally-Jo, Danny Robinson, Jodie Davies and John Smith all leaving the show, with the only returning artists from Series Four being Charl Davies, Hue Nguyen and Jason Best.
-They are joined by 4 new artists; Emma Callaghan, Freddie Albrighton, Jade Channel and Jamie Winters.
+They are joined by 4 new artists; Emma Callaghan, Freddie Albrighton, Jade Chanel and Jamie Winters.

 Also the series added a twist titled "Stick or Twist" where the client could stick with their chosen tattoo or twist and have a completely random unknown tattoo designed by the artist, this could either be better or worse than the original design.